-Research indicates that exercise provides many benefits, particularly if you’re over 65.
+Research indicates that exercise provides many wellbeing benefits, particularly over the age of 65.
 Some of these benefits include:

-- Positively affecting your mood, especially during the winter doldrums
+Positively affecting mood, especially during the winter doldrums

 The winter months, especially in Michigan, can present new challenges to maintaining an active lifestyle.
-Shorter days, low temperatures and snowy weather can derail even the most motivated exercisers.
-But there are options to stay active that don’t require heading out into the cold.
+Shorter days, low temperatures and snowy weather can derail even the most regular exercisers.
+But there are options to stay active that don’t require the outdoors.

 Before starting any exercise regimen or making changes to your current physical activity, please make sure to check with your health care provider.
 No matter which options you choose, think safety first.

 If there’s a gym nearby, check to see if it has an indoor track, indoor swimming pool and/or strength training equipment.
-Ask the gym’s trained staff for an orientation/instruction session to get you started.
+Ask the gym’s trained staff for an orientation/instruction session to get started.
+Walkin on the treadmill, or doing some light cycling are great ways to get started.
 Many Medicare Advantage plans, including Priority Health Medicare, offer free memberships to gyms.

 2. Head to the mall.

 Not just to shop, of course, but to walk.
-Many malls have special hours for walkers, and often you can make your way around fairly easily when the mall is slow.
-Some malls even have distance markers if you’re setting goals for yourself.
+Many malls have special hours for walkers, and often it’s fairly easy to get around when the mall is slow.
+Some malls even have distance markers if length is the goal.

-There are several “wearable” fitness gadgets, such as FitBit, vivofit, and Nike+ SportWatch.
-Each one comes with different features, but generally they are bands worn around your wrist that track how many steps you take, your pace and calories burned.
+There are several “wearable” fitness watches.
+Each fitness gadget comes with different features, but generally they are bands worn around the wrist that tracks steps taken, pace and calories burned.
 Or, use the Internet to search for different exercise programs.
-Even your TV can be a tool for fitness activity.
-There are channels on television that offer activity programs, or you can buy or rent different courses on DVD or VHS.
+Even the TV can be a tool for fitness activity.
+There are channels on television that offer activity programs, digital or DVD rentals available, or streaming services.

-Nice equipment is handy, but not necessary to get or stay in shape.
-Resistance bands are available at most big-box retailers and cost around $15 to $30.
-Even if you don’t have any specialized equipment, you can do exercises with a chair, lift cans of soup for strength training or walk in place.
+Nice equipment is handy, but not necessarily needed to get or stay in shape.
+Even with no specialized equipment, exercises can be done with a chair, lifting cans of soup from the pantry for strength training, or by walking in place.

-Some electronic gaming systems, such as Wii Fit and Xbox Kinect, not only provide fun at-home activity, but can track and record your progress, too.
-And don’t forget that games like ping-pong are fun, keep you moving and include some friendly competition.
+Some electronic gaming systems, such as Wii Sports or Fit or the Ring Fit for Nintendo Switch, provide not only fun at-home activity, but can track and record fitness goals, too.
+And don’t forget that simple games like ping-pong or bowling are fun, keep the body moving and include some friendly competition.

-In addition to all of these benefits, exercising also empowers people to participate in their personal health journeys.
-Think about expanding your physical activity horizon in the winter months.
-Maybe you’ll find a new favorite to keep you moving throughout the entire year.
+In addition to all of these benefits, exercising also empowers people to be active participants in their personal health journeys.
+Physical activity is for year-round, not just in the summer.
+Expanding horizons to new locations, grabbing a friend, or trying some tech could all be great ways to find a new favorite way to stay active.